EEPROM-Polinema/eeprom-official-web/README.md

 ## Description

-This repository hosts the official website for the Electrical Engineering Polytechnic Institute of Surabaya's (EEPROM Polinema) web presence.
+This repository hosts the official website for the Electrical Engineering Polytechnic Institute of Malang (EEPROM Polinema) web presence.
 It serves as a platform to showcase information about the institute, its programs, events, and other related details.